 Anyway this dragged on for 4 whole months which was longer than the official relationship.
 My stress and frustration were increasing.
 So I started to think….what if he refused to pay?
 Yes I had my emails and texts saved but we were in separate countries and the laws are different.
 I started doing my research about foreign small claims.
 The judge may argue that I couldn’t get any travelling costs so would it be worth going to the US to get my money back?

-And just when I was about ready to give up….he paid me.
+And just when I was about ready to give up and I threatened him with a Mathis day in court….he paid me.
 My emails had started to get more suggestive that I wasn’t about to let this go.
 I had a whole social media plan B he doesn’t know about but may have guessed.
 Yes he got the last kick in the teeth by doing it by paypal echeque instead of directly but, I got my money or at least, I will do in 4 days when the cheque clears.

 Don’t ever lend a man you’re not married to any money in which case it’s not a loan because you can’t loan within a marriage.
 Another lesson learned from Judge Mathis.
 Thank you Judge!